 How Can You Sample?

-If you're looking to create your very own sampling strategy, you have to do your research.
+If you're looking to create your very own free sampling marketing strategy, you have to do your research.
 Make sure you're capable of sampling the product, whether it be trial-sized or a free product voucher that can be redeemed in-store.
-Depending on your marketing goals, you can create an in-store or online experience that fits your needs.
+Depending on your marketing goals, you can create an in-store, omni-channel or online experience that fits your needs.

-As marketing efforts continue to move further online, though, so does sampling.
+As CPG marketing efforts become increasingly digital post-pandemic, so will sampling.
 Digital sampling can allow you to target niche audiences and measure how your campaign is doing in real time.
 The best part?
 With the help of your dedicated sampling expert, you can not only create a free sampling marketing strategy that drives your specific objectives, but also build lasting relationships with your highest-value consumers.